J4NN0/wordlist-generator/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Generates customized wordlist through a variety of methods.